vercel/next.js/docs/deployment.md

+---
+description: Compile and deploy your Next.js app to production with ZEIT Now and other hosting alternatives.
+---

 # Deployment

 To go to production Next.js has a `next build` command.
 When ran it will compile your project and automatically apply numerous optimizations.